 Here is a video about marketing your business with some other tips in it.

-Your behavior behind closed doors must match your public brand.
+Your behavior in the offline world must match your public brand.

 It’s completely destroying of a person’s brand to find out that he or she is mean to people in private.